-This is actually Rick with last year’s orphan.
+This is actually Rick with a sad little orphan.
 Baby Roo’s mummy died giving birth.

 Rick imported special milk from Australia and nursed little Roo under his desk until he became strong enough to join the other Bennett’s Wallabies in the safety of the growing menagerie here at Rendlesham – clearly not just the home of amazing sauces.

-Too young to face the cameras, another baby Roo, named Bean, is being nursed by Rick.
+Too young to face the cameras, another baby Roo, named Bean, was also nursed by Rick.
 Mum survived but sadly rejected her little one.

-Bean is bonza – doing really well and enjoying ‘la bella vita’ with the other happy Bennetts.
+Bean is bonza – having grown into an active youngster and doing really well, enjoying ‘la bella vita‘ with the other happy Bennetts.

-They arrive at Rendlesham in all sorts of ways.
-Circumstances at home changed and this little fellah had to go to his new ‘boarding school’ – seen here being dropped off by mum and dad.
+They arrive at Rendlesham by whatever means they can.
+Circumstances at home changed and this little fellah had to go to his new ‘boarding school’ – seen here being dropped off by mum and dad (perhaps).

 It is impossible not to smile as you arrive here to be heralded by a chorus of rare breed sheep, cattle and peacocks.
 Hens and chicks of all colour, shape and size scurry about the place.

-Curious goats run to the fence so see what’s going on, free of all worries though rather confused about social distancing – who isn’t.
+Curious goats run to the fence so see what’s going on, free from all worries, though rather confused by the antics of their rare breed forklift neighbours.

 At the top middle of the picture you’ll see the rooves of The Old Stables where unique recipes are developed, tried and tested before being produced, bottled and despatched to discerning foodies around the world.